lightbend-labs/dbuild/README.md

     set every publishTo := Some(Resolver.url("somelabel", new URL("http://artifactoryhost/artifactory/repository/"))(Resolver.ivyStylePatterns))
     set every credentials := Seq(Credentials(Path.userHome / "some" / "path" / "credentials-file"))

-Then, proceed with "release" as usual to issue the snapshot to your Artifactory server.
+Then, proceed with "^publish" as usual to issue the snapshot to your Artifactory server.

-IMPORTANT: the publishing process needs to be repeated twice, changing project/build.properties in the meantime, in order to publish artifacts for both sbt 0.13/scala 2.10 and sbt 1.0/scala 2.12 (currently 1.0.0) All the artifacts are published for 2.10, while only those relevant to the sbt plugin are published for 2.12.
+You can also publish a test version locally to any directory of your choice, by using:

+    set every publishTo := Some(Resolver.file("dbuild-publish-temp", new File("/home/user/here/"))(Resolver.ivyStylePatterns))
+    ^publish

 ## Get Involved